micene09/scarlett/README.md

 **basePath (string)**

-The base path to use on every request, defaults to `/`.
+The base path to use on every request, defaults to `/`, combined with the `host` option.

 **responseType (HttpResponseFormat)**